BLUE SKIES, GREEN GRASS, AND WARMTH

 “For the first time we had Weetbix… and bacon and eggs and the food was cooked.
 You had hot meals.”

 “It was the first time I sat down for a meal.
-We had had knives and forks, and all that.
-We didn’t know what to do with them.
+There were knives and forks, and we didn’t know what to do with them.
 They had to teach us how to use them.
 For the first time we had Weetbix and Cornies [Cornflakes] with milk—and sugar—and bacon and eggs and the food was cooked, you had hot meals.”

 “It was great when they used to practise shooting.
 A little monoplane used to come and towed this huge balloon behind it and the guys in the Navy would start shooting, and when they hit the balloon, we’d all cheer.